ConstructionPlacements

 Methods of connecting beams and columns are

-- A precast concrete haunch is cast onto the column with a locating dowel or stud bolt to secure the beam.
+• A precast concrete haunch is cast onto the column, and a locating dowel or stud bolt secures the beam.

 Column and beam reinforcement is left exposed, usually in the shape of hooks.
-The two components are coated with in situ concrete to complete the junctions.
+To complete the junctions, the two components are coated with in situ concrete.

 Waffle flooring/roofing unit: These are suitable for two-way spanning roofs and floors.
 They are arranged in a grid.
 Molds are used to make these units.
 The amount saved is insignificant.
 Shuttering is also time-consuming and costly.
 The construction process takes less time.